Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Related work

 \section{Related work}

-Since the initial attempt to apply diffusion models to text generation \cite{multinomial_diffusion}, numerous studies have explored ways to better align the diffusion process with the specifics of textual data.
-D3PM \cite{d3pm} tried exploiting the semantic property of tokens by applying a discrete diffusion process that replaces tokens with semantically similar alternatives with higher probability.
+Since the initial attempt to apply diffusion models to text generation \citep{multinomial_diffusion}, numerous studies have explored ways to better align the diffusion process with the specifics of textual data.
+D3PM \citep{d3pm} tried exploiting the semantic property of tokens by applying a discrete diffusion process that replaces tokens with semantically similar alternatives with higher probability.
 However, their experiments showed that simple token masking approach produces better empirical results.

-Diffusion-LM \cite{diffusion-lm} proposed applying Gaussian diffusion in the continuous latent space of token embeddings, while TEncDM \cite{tencdm} further demonstrated that context-dependent embeddings provide a more suitable latent space for continuous diffusion.
+Diffusion-LM \citep{diffusion-lm} proposed applying Gaussian diffusion in the continuous latent space of token embeddings, while TEncDM \citep{tencdm} further demonstrated that context-dependent embeddings provide a more suitable latent space for diffusion.
 Despite achieving strong generation quality, the downside of these methods is the requirement of an additional latent decoding step.

-DiffuSeq-v2 \cite{diffuseq2} attempted to bridge the gap between discrete and continuous diffusion models by combining masking with Gaussian noise during the noising process.
-Another research direction \cite{han2022ssd, tess} focuses on mapping tokens to almost-one-hot simplex representations over the vocabulary and introducing Gaussian noise directly into this space.
+DiffuSeq-v2 \citep{diffuseq2} attempted to bridge the gap between discrete and continuous diffusion models by combining masking with Gaussian noise during the noising process.
+Another research direction \citep{han2022ssd, tess} focuses on mapping tokens to almost-one-hot simplex representations over the vocabulary and introducing Gaussian noise directly into this space.
 While this approach does not account for token semantics during noising, it preserves the discrete structure of text.

-Our work is inspired by a different line of research developed in the image domain \cite{ihdm, blurring_diffusion}, where semantic information is gradually removed by smoothing pixel values according to the heat dissipation principle.
-However, while being effective for continuous signals such as images, this strategy can not be directly applied to text due to its inherently discrete nature.
+Our work is inspired by a different line of research developed in the image domain \citep{ihdm, blurring_diffusion}, where semantic information is gradually removed by smoothing pixel values according to the heat dissipation principle.
+This approach, however, cannot be directly applied to text due to its inherently discrete nature.

-\section{Smoothing diffusion}
+\section{Smoothing Diffusion}

 In this section, we introduce \textsc{Smoothie}, a smoothing text diffusion model that incorporates both the discrete nature of text and the semantic relationships between tokens into the diffusion process.
 We will first derive the diffusion process for unconditional generation and then extend it to conditional generation.
 We provide an intuitive illustration of our approach, along with pseudo-code for the training and sampling procedures, in Fig.~\ref{fig:toy_example}, Alg.~\ref{alg:training}, and Alg.~\ref{alg:sampling}, respectively.